Rock Pippin

 Core and Seeds

-Core medium, pyriform, open, and somewhat clasping.
-Seeds numerous, long, and brown.
-(Warder 1867.)
+Core medium, pyriform, open, somewhat clasping.
+Seeds numerous, long, brown.
+(Warder; not described by Downing.)

 Season